Information for Veterinary Practitioners

 Emergency Animal Disease Hotline 1800 675 888 - all hours

 If you are asked to leave a message PLEASE DO SO including name, number and suspect issue.
+Your issue will be referred to a government veterinarian, who will call you back.

-You may find it helpful to use the form Record Of Animal Disease Event (ROADE) to collect your observations and thoughts before calling or while waiting for the call.
+You may find it helpful to use the form Record of Animal Disease Event (ROADE) to collect your observations and thoughts before calling or while waiting for the call.

 Record Of Animal Disease Event Form (PDF 310Kb)

 The Australian Veterinary Emergency Plan (AUSVETPLAN) and the Australian Aquatic Veterinary Emergency Plan (AQUAVETPLAN) provide the nationally agreed response policies to various emergency animal diseases.
-Tasmania, like other States and Territories, also has first response plans that are consistent with AUSVETPLAN and AQUAVETPLAN for notifiable terrestrial and aquatic animal diseases.
+Tasmania, like other States and Territories, has first response plans that are consistent with AUSVETPLAN and AQUAVETPLAN for notifiable terrestrial and aquatic animal diseases.

-Emergency Animal Disease: A field guide for Australian veterinarians (‘the blue book’)
+Emergency Animal Disease: A field guide for Australian veterinarians (‘the Blue Book’)

 The latest edition of the Emergency Animal Diseases: A field guide for Australian veterinarians was released in September 2019.
 This free, updated guide is now electronic (in both .doc and ‘pdf formats) and addresses high priority syndromes and diseases of domestic terrestrial animals and complements AUSVETPLAN.